 - World of Hyatt

-This is what is left in terms of hotels which offer Virgin Flying Club miles but do not offer Avios:
+This is what is left in terms of hotels which offer Virgin Flying Club points but do not offer Avios:

 Virgin Hotels – click here for details of the Virgin Flying Club offer

-You will earn 500 miles for a 3+ night stay at YOTEL New York.
+You will earn 500 points for a 3+ night stay at YOTEL New York.

-You will earn earn 100 miles per stay at the following:
+You will earn earn 100 Virgin points per stay at the following: